mickaelpham/java-jersey-jquery/README.md

-Getting started with Jersey (JAX-RS implementation) and jQuery
+Getting started with Jersey (JAX-RS) and jQuery
 ==============================================================

 The purpose of this project is to manipulate the Jersey framework, an